 Frequently Asked Questions

-Equal employment opportunity prohibits discrimination on the basis of race, color, religion, national origin, sex, disability or military status.
+Equal employment opportunity prohibits discrimination on the basis of race, color, religion, sex (including pregnancy and related conditions, gender identity, and sexual orientation), ethnicity and national origin, age (40 or older), disability, or genetic information.
 The goal of equal opportunity is to ensure that all applicants and employees have a fair opportunity in employment.

-An individual is considered to have a disability if they have a physical or mental impairment or medical condition that substantially limits a major life activity, or if they have a history or record of such an impairment or medical condition.
+An individual is considered to have a disability if they have a physical or mental impairment that substantially limits one or more major life activities, has a record of such an impairment, or is regarded as having such an impairment.

 An individual with a disability seeking an accommodation should contact ADA and Accessibility Services.